nishantgunjalkar72/Bank_Loan_Analysis/README.md

-# Bank Loan Analysis
+# 💳 Bank Loan Analysis Project

-## Project Overview
+## 📌 Project Overview

-The Bank Loan Analysis project focuses on analyzing customer loan data to identify repayment behavior, loan status trends, income distribution, debt-to-income ratio (DTI), and financial risk factors.
-The project was performed using Python in Jupyter Notebook.
+This project presents a comprehensive Exploratory Data Analysis (EDA) of bank loan data to understand customer financial behavior, loan repayment trends, and risk factors associated with loan approvals and defaults.

+The analysis focuses on uncovering meaningful insights from loan datasets by studying customer income levels, debt-to-income ratios, loan status distribution, and repayment patterns.
+Using Python and data visualization techniques, the project transforms raw financial data into actionable business insights that can support decision-making in the banking and finance sector.

 ---

-## Objective
+## 🎯 Objectives

-The main objective of this project is to:
+The primary goals of this project are to:

-* Analyze bank loan data
-* Understand customer financial behavior
+* Analyze customer loan behavior and repayment trends
-* Identify patterns in loan repayment and defaults
+* Understand factors affecting loan approval and loan status
+* Explore relationships between income, debt, and repayments
+* Identify financial risk indicators using data analysis
-* Generate meaningful business insights through data visualization
+* Generate visual insights for better business understanding

 ---

-## Tools & Technologies Used
+## 🛠️ Tools & Technologies Used

 * Python
 * Jupyter Notebook